Glock 39 or Glock 30SF?

 Frequently Asked Questions

-What is the main difference between the Glock 39 and the Glock 30SF?
+What are the main differences between the Glock 39 and Glock 30SF?

-The primary distinction lies in their chambering.
-The Glock 39 is chambered in .45 GAP, a cartridge described as a shortened .45 ACP.
-The Glock 30SF, on the other hand, is chambered in the more common .45 ACP, also known as .45 Auto.
+The primary difference lies in their caliber: the Glock 39 is chambered in .45 GAP, while the Glock 30SF is chambered in the more common .45 ACP (also known as .45 Auto).
+Both are compact Glock pistols, but the ammunition choice significantly impacts availability and cost.

 What caliber is the Glock 30SF chambered in?

-The Glock 30SF is chambered in .45 ACP, which is also commonly referred to as .45 Auto.
-This is a widely available and popular caliber for handguns.
+The Glock 30SF is chambered in .45 ACP, which is also referred to as .45 Auto.
+Its slide markings confirm '45 AUTO'.

 Related News